stratisproject/Documentation/source/Architecture Reference/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 Mining new blocks
 ==================

 If the mining feature is enabled on the full node, it is able to mine new blocks on either the Stratis network or the Bitcoin network.
-The proof-of-stake methodology is used for STRAT and the proof-of-work methodology is used for BTC.
+The proof-of-stake methodology is used for STRAX and the proof-of-work methodology is used for BTC.
 The following components are involved with this: memory pool, miner, wallet, and broadcast manager.

 Memory Pool
 ------------